avdeenkodmitry/spacegame/README.md

 SpaceGame is the small simple console game.
 The arrow keys are used to control the spaceship.

+### How to play:
+* The main idea is to avoid garbage as long as possible.
+* You can control the spaceship by the arrows on the keyboard.
+* After 2020, you get the gun and can destroy garbage with fire.
+To shot a fire press space button on the keyboard.

 ## Motivation

 This project developed in educations purposes for the learning asynchronous programming.